zaza0209/GEERL/Readme.md

     - `run_sim_matching_new` run simulations on a local computer.
     - `create_matching_new.sh` run simulations on clusters. -->

-# xx
+# Generalized Fitted Q-iteration with Clustered Data
-This repository contains the implementation for the paper "xx" in Python.
+This repository contains the implementation for the paper "Generalized Fitted Q-iteration with Clustered Data" in Python.
 This paper focuses on reinforcement learning (RL) in clustered environments with limited data, a common scenario in healthcare applications.
 We propose an optimal policy learning algorithm that integrates Generalized Estimating Equations (GEE) into the Bellman equation framework to account for intra-cluster correlations.
 Our approach not only minimizes the variance of the Q-function estimator but also ensures that the derived policy achieves minimal regret.

 We illustrate the motivation behind the proposed approach through a simple tabular example where the optimal Q-function is analytically known (See Section 3.1 for details).
 Increasing the variance of the Q-function leads to higher regret in the derived policies.